Family Link Disclosure for Parents

 By default, you must review and approve your child’s purchases and downloads.
 Your child may request content that is designed or intended for more mature audiences, or share information and communicate with others using third-party apps installed on their device, so you should use your discretion when deciding what to approve.
 For example, they can share photos or videos through third-party apps.
 Regardless of the approval settings you choose for your child's purchases and downloads, you won't be asked to provide approval in some instances, such as if your child: re-downloads an app or other content; installs an update to an app (even an update that adds content or asks for additional data or permissions); or downloads shared content from your Google Play Family Library.

-Privacy Notice for Google Accounts Created in Family Link (“Privacy Notice”)
+Privacy Notice for Google Accounts Managed with Family Link (“Privacy Notice”)

 This Privacy Notice does not apply to the practices of any third party (non-Google) apps and websites that your child may use.
 You should review the applicable terms and policies for third party apps and websites to determine their appropriateness for your child, including their data collection and use practices.